 Past Local Events

 Led by Simon Small, a series of 8 monthly talks.
-Talk 3: ‘The Bible & Reason’
+Talk 8: ‘The Power of Ritual’

 Each session will consist of a talk, a related experiential practice, followed by opportunity for questions and discussion.